 A single-level address space (Figure 8).
-Everything, including files and I/O, is mapped to this memory space.
+Everything, including files, is mapped to this memory space.
 Use of a single-level address space has the following tradeoffs:

-- Good process isolation.
-Descriptors are a good mechanism for separating VAS areas. - Logical simplicity.
-Every resource is mapped to one VAS. - Uniform protection.
-Every resource is protected in the same way. - This is the most elegant solution (only one mechanism to protect memory and files), and potentially the most secure if capabilities are also used. - It is hard to implement in hardware due to the large address space required.
-The size of memory incurs on some extra performance overhead.
+- Good process isolation - Logical simplicity - Uniform protection (all I/O is mapped to memory) - This is the most elegant solution (only one mechanism to protect memory and files), and potentially the most secure if capabilities are also used. - It is hard to implement in hardware due to the large address space required.